themanager.org

 Calculating Knowledge Capital No mumbo-jumbo.
 Here's a simple method for deriving the value of intellectual assets.
 By Paul Strassmann

-Conceptual Framework For Knowledge Management In Reverse Enterprise System Here emerging discipline of Knowledge management that promises to capitalize on organizations’ intellectual capital can be utilized as the motivation for enriching research in the field of reverse enterprise system.
-Objective of this paper is to communicate a critical review of knowledge management in the Reverse Enterprise System using framework of knowledge chains to outline findings.
+Conceptual Framework For Knowledge Management In Reverse Enterprise System Objective of this paper is to communicate a critical review of knowledge management in the Reverse Enterprise System using framework of knowledge chains to outline findings.
 2007

 Creating Competitive Advantage By Effectively Managing Knowledge This paper investigates the vital link between the management of knowledge in contemporary organizations and the development of a sustainable competitive advantage.
 A framework synthesized from a review of the literature is offered.